diaaaooo/diaaaooo.github.io/content/posts/1-an-overview-of-visual-cortex/1-an-overview-of-visual-cortex.md

 #     appendFilePath: true # to append file path to Edit link
 ---

-I like to dig deep into the origin to learn how one thing evolved to its current state when I learn something new.
-To learn about computer vision, one has to understand Convolutional Neural Network, short for “CNN”.
-And to fully understand convolutional neural networks, we have to look back to its origin - Visual Cortex.
+To to fully understand convolutional neural networks, we have to look back to its origin - Visual Cortex.

-I am not an expert of the structure of human eyes or how the visual system works.
-But I will try my best to explain what I learned about the human visual cortex from reading papers and how it is connected to the structure of convolutional neural networks.
+Some notes on what I learned about the human visual cortex from reading papers and how it is connected to the structure of convolutional neural networks.

 ## Basic Terminology
 These are the unavoidable terms that you will see in a paper involving the visual cortex.